vault27/Foundation/ospf.md

 - Other routers must process and flood this LSA within its defined flooding scope if they recognize the LSA’s type and contents, but they must not ever change its contents, block it, or drop it before its maximum lifetime has expired
 - Summarization and route filtering can be done in a very limited fashion, unlike in distance vector protocols, where summarization and route filtering can be performed at any point in the network

-LSA types:
+LSA types (11 in total):

 - 1 - Router LSA
 - 2 - Network
 - 3 - Net Summary - Created by ABR, represent subnets listed in one's area LSA 1 and 2 to advertise to another area.
 Defines links(subnets) and costs, but no topology, goes between areas.
 We see them as “OIA” routes.
 - 4 - ASBR Summary - The same as LSA 3, but how to reach ASBR router
 - 5 - AS external - created by ASBRs.
-They are used to propogate external routes - routes, which are redistributed from other protocols or other OSPF process
+They are used to propogate external routes - routes, which are redistributed from other protocols or other OSPF process.
+External type2 aka E2
 - 6 - Group membership, defined for MOSPF, not supported by Cisco IOS
-- 7 - NSSA External - Created by ASBRs inside an NSSA area, instead of LSA 5
+- 7 - NSSA External - Created by ASBRs inside an NSSA area, instead of LSA 5, nssa-external type2 or N2
 - 8 - Link LSA - for IPv6
 - 9 - Intra area prefix LSA
 - 10 - 11 - Opaque